asprenger/tf-param-search/README.md

-# Parameter search for TensorFlow
+# Parameter search for TensorFlow Estimators

-A prototype for parameter search using a TensorFlow Estimator.

-The current code only supports non-distributed training.
-If multiple GPUs are detected in the local machine the search is run in parallel by training a model on each GPU.
-Otherwise it falls back to sequential training on CPU.

-The current code depends on Sklearn for generating parameter sets and for parallel execution.

-To run the code execute:
+A prototype to parameter search using TensorFlow estimators.
+Currently random and grid parameter search is supported.
+The implementation is based on Spark.
+Spark only handles task coordination and failover.
+The train and evaluation data is transfered by the TensorFlow dataset framework.

+The current test setup is a Spark cluster with 2 workers.
+Each worker has a GPU.

+Example invocation:

+    spark-submit --master yarn \
+        --deploy-mode cluster \
+        --driver-memory 6g \
+        --executor-memory 6g \
+        --num-executors 2 \
+        --executor-cores 1 \
+        --conf spark.yarn.maxAppAttempts=1 \
+        --conf spark.executor.memoryOverhead=20000 \
+        --py-files mnist_dataset.py,param_search_on_spark.py,utils.py \
-	python main.py
+        main.py